13 toddler-friendly days out in Gloucestershire

 Take the kids to see penguins, lemurs or lions being fed; pay a visit to the animals in the children’s farmyard; and from April to October, hop on the narrow-gauge railway, which takes passengers on a trip around the park, too.
 Plus, children under two can visit Cotswold Wildlife Park for free.

-If the kids are feeling especially energetic, spend a day at Leisure at Cheltenham – with soft play sessions giving little ones the chance to burn off some energy by clambering over obstacles and enjoying an array of sensory activities.
+If the kids are feeling especially energetic, spend a day at Leisure at Cheltenham – with its splash pad offering watery fun for little ones, with slides, obstacles to clamber over and fountains.

 Or head to a Splash and Swim session where they can have a ball in the teaching pool with plenty to play with, ideal for children under six and suitable for non-swimmers.